cosmosgame/save-the-world/content/growing-up/spiral-dynamics/turquoise.md

 ### Turqouise
 And then she looks up and out to call all of us to join her; triumphant Turqoise

 Notice how lovingly she talks about all the stages.
 This is a key difference from Yellow.
-Instead of just tolerating the other stages and working with them, Turquoise actively loves all the levels and celebrates them.
+Instead of just tolerating the other stages and working with them, Turquoise actively loves all the stages and celebrates them.
 Notice how she asks us to first find our strength within (breathe and push) first before then looking out to others.
 True turqoise can only emerge after people have done the hard individual Yellow work first.

-I find it incredibly hopeful that this level is just starting to awaken exactly at the exact point when we need it most.
+I find it incredibly hopeful that this stage is just starting to awaken exactly at the exact point when we need it most.
 We have a choice.
 We already have enough food to feed the world, but we choose not to.
 We already have enough medicine to heal all the world's sick, but we choose not to.
 We already have the technology to completely stop C02 emissions, but we choose not to.
 We are not lacking in resources or technology.
 What we are missing is that bigger consciousness.
 Way too many of us are still asleep.
 This stage, if it arrives in time, will wake us up.